 Each programmable module has a real-time clock (RTC) and calendar that can be used to track time and date.
-The module will maintain an accurate internal time and date as long it is powered from a power source or battery and the initial time and date were setup correctly.
+The module will sustain an accurate internal time and date as long as it is powered from a power source or battery, and the initial time and date were set up correctly.

 Current time and date can be accessed anywhere in the project by calling the GetTimeDate() API and reading the global BOS.time and BOS.date structs:

-The RTC takes firmware compile time and date as the initial time and date by default.
+The RTC takes the firmware's compile time and date as the initial time and date by default.
 You can reset the initial time and date via the BOS_CalendarConfig() API or the set CLI command.
-Even if the MCU was hardware-reset, it will keep its current initial time and date (and thus maintain time and date accurately) as long as it is powered.
+Even if the MCU was hardware-reset, it will keep its current initial time and date (and hence sustain time and date accurately) as long as it is powered.
 Once it loses power, it returns to the default firmware compile time and date and the RTC must be reconfigured again.